ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/stormzy-gang-signs-prayer-cd.markdown

   \ the form below before 23:59 on the 4th of August 2019.</p>\n"
 has-winner: false
 prize-description: "Stormzy ‘Gang Signs & Prayer’ CD."
+special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\
-special-conditions: "This competition is also available on: http://aaa.nme.com/competitons/stormzy-gang-signs-prayer-cd"
+  \ competition is also available on: http://aaa.nme.com/competitons/stormzy-gang-signs-prayer-cd"
 country-restrictions:
 - "GB"
 ---